top of page

 Speech Climate at Williams

-Williams receives a speech code rating of yellow from the Foundation for Individual Rights and Expression (FIRE).
-Colleges with Yellow ratings have policies that restrict a more limited amount of protected expression or, by virtue of their vague wording, could too easily be used to restrict protected expression.
+Colleges with yellow ratings have policies that restrict a more limited amount of protected expression or, by virtue of their vague wording, could too easily be used to restrict protected expression.

 Survey Results